tomclose/new_notes/_sessions/ruby4/1_introducing_hash.md

 		git clone https://github.com/code61/ruby4.git

 2. With your partner work through `ruby4/hash_examples.rb`.
 See if you can guess what each expression will do, then test by pasting into irb.
+3. If you finish early, make a start on `hash_exercises.rb`.
 {% endexercise %}